TechHireWorkshops/Hosting-Projects/README.md

 ![](./images/gitpages2.png)

-#### Using a custom domain with github pages
+#### Using a custom domain with GitHub pages

 We can use this hosted site on a custom domain that we own.
-We start by setting the custom domain of our github pages site to our custom URL.
+We start by setting the custom domain of our GitHub pages site to our custom URL.

 ![](./images/gitpages3.png)